 You might end up needing to Uber once or twice during your trip, but it will still be cheaper than renting a car (and getting a flat tire in the middle of London half a mile from your hotel…Not that I know anything about this….)

 Connect with Us!

 Don’t forget to subscribe to join the My World Sights tribe to get access to exclusive travel deals and offers!
-Plus, you will get a free travel itinerary template just for signing up!
+Plus, you will get FREE Christmas bingo boards when you sign up!